bratMaciek/Operating_Systems_Project/README.md

 This project implements a modified version of the classic Dining Philosophers problem with additional constraints and fairness mechanisms.
 The implementation uses C with POSIX threads and atomic operations to ensure thread safety.

 ## Key Features
-- Modified dining philosophers algorithm with neighbor state constraints
+- Modified dining philosophers algorithm with state-based synchronization
-- Fairness mechanism based on invoke counts
+- Fairness mechanism using invoke counts and priority system
-- Deadlock prevention through waiting timeout
+- Deadlock prevention through waiting timeout and state management
 - Thread-safe operations using mutexes and atomic variables
+- Random state transitions with controlled timing

 ## Implementation Details